christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 #### Disaster Recovery

 Another type of failure that is important to address are _disasters_ in the data center. _Disaster recovery_ includes all actions taken when a primary system fails in such a way that it cannot be restored for some time, including the recovery of data and services at a secondary, surviving site.
 One important disaster recovery measure is _geo-replication_, which can be used to manage disasters of the type that render data centers unavailable due to, for example, a natural disaster such as a flood or earthquake.
-Geo-replication is discussed in more detail [later in this paper](#sec:geo-replication).
+Geo-replication is discussed in more detail in subsection [@sec:geo-replication].
 Since disaster recovery is a complex subject area of its own that goes beyond the application of replication mechanisms, it is not discussed in detail in this thesis (apart from geo-replication).

 ### High Availability and Dependability {#sec:availability}